YuzhuoMa97/SPAmix/README.md

 In the SPAmix paper (**SPAmix: A scalable, accurate, and universal analysis framework for large-scale genetic association studies in admixed populations**), we proposed SPAmix framework that is applicable to admixed populations and can incorporate local ancestry information into analyses.

+# Reproducibility

+Scripts to reproduce the experiments performed for the manuscript:

+ **SPAmix: A scalable, accurate, and universal analysis framework for large-scale genetic association studies in admixed populations**

+## UK Biobank data analysis

+In the paper **SPAmix: A scalable, accurate, and universal analysis framework for large-scale genetic association studies in admixed populations**, we have applied SPAmix to analyze time-to-event and longitudinal traits in UK Biobank.

+**Summary statistics of time-to-event and longitudinal traits in UK Biobank is available [here](https://zenodo.org/record/8343684).**

+## Simulation studies

+The primary codes used in the SPAmix project's simulation studies are available in the **simulation_studies** folder.

+# Reference
+See [**SPAmix: A scalable, accurate, and universal analysis framework for large-scale genetic association studies in admixed populations**] for more details about SPAmix.